 Climate change & global warming

-Climate change is sometimes used like a synonym to global warming.
+Some use climate change as a synonym for global warming.
 However, climate change can also refer to other types of changes in the climate.
 For example, changes that occur naturally, without human influence.
-This can be variations in the earth’s climate, reaching over big or small areas throughout short or long periods of time.
+For example, natural variations and patterns in the Earth’s climate.
 There can be many different reasons for these changes.
-Such as variations in solar activity or geological processes.
+Such as differences in solar activity or geological processes.

 A changing climate

-In the future it is believed that the amount of climate refugees will increase enormously.
-Something that can only be decreased by reducing greenhouse gas emissions.
-Some scientists claim that there could be around 30 million each from India and China.
-As well as about 15 million from Bangladesh and Egypt.
-The global total is believed to be around 150-200 million people by the year 2050.
+If the development continues like today, there will be an enormous number of climate refugees in the future.
+For example, some scientists believe there could be around 30 million people each from India and China.
+More so, about 15 million from Bangladesh and Egypt.
+The global total could be 150-200 million people by 2050.